dankamongmen/notcurses/README.md

 <details>
   <summary>Will there ever be Java wrappers?</summary>
   I should hope not.
-If you want a Java solution, try Autumn Lamonte's
+If you want a Java solution, try @klamonte's
   <a href="https://jexer.sourceforge.io/">Jexer</a>.
 Autumn's a good
   woman, and thorough.
 We seem to have neatly partitioned the language space.